19hours/sg-statutes/Acts/Income Tax Act.md

 (a) subject to subsection (2) and such conditions as may be prescribed by regulations, the interest derived from —

-(i) any qualifying debt securities issued during the period from 28th February 1998 to 31st December 2018 by any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; and
+(i) any qualifying debt securities issued during the period from 28th February 1998 to 31st December 2018 (both dates inclusive) by any person who is not resident in Singapore and who does not have any permanent establishment in Singapore; and

+[Act 37 of 2014 wef 27/11/2014]

-(ii) any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2018 by any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;
+(ii) any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2018 (both dates inclusive) by any person who is not resident in Singapore and who carries on any operation in Singapore through a permanent establishment in Singapore where the funds used by that person to acquire the qualifying debt securities are not obtained from the operation;

+[Act 37 of 2014 wef 27/11/2014]

 (aa) subject to subsection (2A) and such conditions as may be prescribed by regulations, the discount from any qualifying debt securities —

-(i) issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or
+(i) issued during the period from 27th February 2004 to 16th February 2006 (both dates inclusive) which mature within one year from the date of issue of those securities; or

+[Act 37 of 2014 wef 27/11/2014]

-(ii) issued during the period from 17th February 2006 to 31st December 2018,
+(ii) issued during the period from 17th February 2006 to 31st December 2018 (both dates inclusive),

+[Act 37 of 2014 wef 27/11/2014]

 by —